TERMS OF REFERENCE

-- Five Independent Members: one of whom to be Chair of the Committee (the Chair should not also serve as the Senior Governor of Court or Chair of the Policy and Resources Committee); The Senior Independent Member should also normally either be a member of the Committee or invited to be in attendance.
+- Five Independent Members: one of whom to be Chair (the Chair should not also serve as the Senior Governor of Court or Chair of Policy and Resources Committee); The Senior Independent Member should also normally be a member of the Committee or be invited to meetings ‘in attendance’;

 In addition the Committee will have the power to co-opt additional members subject to the approval of Court.